joseph-doll/breath-hold-tracker/README.md

 TEMP README

 A basic app designed to log breath holding data.
-To be used in conjunction with the Wim Hof method of breathing.
-Goal is to allow the user to see all thier data points and help them draw conclusions on thier progress.
-Expansion is likely, TBD.
+To be used in conjunction with the Wim Hof method of breathing/breath holding.
+Users can register to track thier holds and see the progress of others.

 For more on Wim Hof:
 https://www.wimhofmethod.com/